Radial Coordinate of Blunt-Nosed Cylinder (First Approximation) Solution

 How to Calculate Radial Coordinate of Blunt-Nosed Cylinder (First Approximation)?

-Radial Coordinate of Blunt-Nosed Cylinder (First Approximation) calculator uses Radial Coordinate = 0.795*Diameter*Drag Coefficient^(1/4)*(Distance from X-Axis/Diameter)^(1/2) to calculate the Radial Coordinate, The Radial coordinate of Blunt-nosed cylinder (first approximation) formula is defined as interrelation between drag coefficient, distance from the tip of the slab and base diameter.
+Radial Coordinate of Blunt-Nosed Cylinder (First Approximation) calculator uses Radial Coordinate = 0.795*Diameter*Drag Coefficient^(1/4)*(Distance from X-Axis/Diameter)^(1/2) to calculate the Radial Coordinate, Radial Coordinate of Blunt-Nosed Cylinder (First Approximation) formula is defined as a method to estimate the radial distance of a blunt-nosed cylinder, which is crucial in hypersonic flight paths, particularly in velocity of altitude map, where accurate calculations are essential to determine the cylinder's radial coordinate.
 Radial Coordinate is denoted by rcylinder symbol.

 How to calculate Radial Coordinate of Blunt-Nosed Cylinder (First Approximation) using this online calculator?
 To use this online calculator for Radial Coordinate of Blunt-Nosed Cylinder (First Approximation), enter Diameter (d), Drag Coefficient (CD) & Distance from X-Axis (y) and hit the calculate button.
 Here is how the Radial Coordinate of Blunt-Nosed Cylinder (First Approximation) calculation can be explained with given input values -> 1.8E+6 = 0.795*1.223*3.4^(1/4)*(2.2/1.223)^(1/2).